College of Health and Human Services

 Grade of Incomplete

 An Incomplete indicates that the work is satisfactory as of the end of the semester but has not yet been completed.
-This grade may be awarded only when the student's work is of passing quality and upon evidence that personal hardship would render it unjust to hold that student to the time limits previously fixed for the completion of the work.
+This grade may be awarded only when the student's work is of passing quality and have only one assignment or exam to complete.
+In addition, evidence that personal hardship would render it unjust to hold that student to the time limits previously fixed for the completion of the work.
 Normally, faculty members are reluctant to give the grade of Incomplete.
 One calendar year is allowed for the removal of an Incomplete unless the chairperson of the graduate program authorizes an adjustment of this period due to exceptional circumstances.
 If those procedures are not followed, the I is changed to F.

 Grade Average, Provisional, and Probationary Status